 Top 5 Reasons You May Experience Severe Pain After Spine Surgery

 What happens if the spine surgery that was supposed to alleviate your pain actually resulted in more pain?
 Many patients come to us after seeing other spine specialists, still experiencing continued back pain after spine surgery, such as severe pain after spinal fusion surgery.
 They are often told that nothing can be done or that their pain is ‘normal.’
 This is simply not true!
 There is typically a specific and correctable cause for pain after spine surgery.
-At VSI, formerly known as Virginia Spine Institute, our experienced team of spine surgeons specialize in diagnosing and treating persistent pain after prior spine surgery, by focusing on identifying the root cause and delivering effective solutions.
+At VSI, our experienced team of spine surgeons specialize in diagnosing and treating persistent pain after prior spine surgery, by focusing on identifying the root cause and delivering effective solutions.

 The key to finding solutions is pinpointing the source of pain, and utilizing robotics and navigation to efficiently perform complex procedures to alleviate the pain and improve the patient’s quality of life.
 With use of surgical precision and modern technology our team is able to provide hope for those suffering with Failed Back Surgery Syndrome (FBSS).
 You’re in good hands at VSI!